uscensusbureau/the-opportunity-project/pages/prize-challenge.md

 - Society, Economy, and the Built Environment
 - Health and COVID-19

-### What Do You Have To DO?
+### What Do You Have To Do?
 {: .section-header .margin-top-6 }
 1. Create a product using the [TOP Product Development Toolkit](/product-development/toolkit/) or by participating in a [TOP Sprint](/sprints)
 2. Attend an informational session (optional)
 3. Submit your application by email and submission form

-Submissions for the Open Data for Good Grand Challenge 2021 open on September 12, 2021 at 9:00 AM ET and close on October 15, 2021 at 11:59 PM ET
+Submissions are open from September 12, 2021 – October 15, 2021
 {: .usa-alert .usa-alert--warning .usa-alert--no-icon .padding-left-2 }

 Before you submit your application, please review the submission checklist.